wennycooper/sysHealth/README.md

 # sysHealth

-This package provides sysHealth service for both web service on 8080 port and ros topic on /sysHealth
+This package provides sysHealth services for both web service on 8080 port and ros topic on /sysHealth

 # Installation